Dyson Automotive Research and Development Ltd – Tax Strategy

 3. Relationships with tax authorities

 The Group works collaboratively with tax authorities.
-Where the amount of tax due is subject to a significant degree of uncertainty, the Group actively engages with the relevant tax authorities and where appropriate seeks binding rulings as to the level of profits that are taxable.
+Where the amount of tax due is subject to a significant degree of uncertainty, the Group actively engages with the relevant tax authorities and where appropriate seeks binding rulings.
 By working with local tax authorities, through an open relationship, the Group increases certainty over its tax affairs.

 Due to the complexity of tax legislation, the Group and tax authorities may occasionally have differing opinions of the treatment of certain tax items.
 Where this is the case, the Group works with that tax authority to reach resolution as promptly as possible.